shanmandyjiang/Coursera_Practical_Machine_Learning/Project.md

     4 Support Vector Machine 0.7816483

-The best model is the Random Forest model, with 0.9945624 accuracy.
+The best model is the Random Forest model, with 0.9945624 accuracy and therefore the out of sample error is 1-accuracy = 0.0054376, which is the smallest one across all 4 models.

 ## Prediction on test set